dltk-ai/qubitai-dltk/docs/source/conversation/index.rst

 About
 *****

-DLTK's Conversation service enables enables transcription of audio files into text.
+DLTK's Conversation service enables transcription of audio files into text.
 We have third party APIs like IBM & Azure integrated.

 **************
 Speech to Text